 One recurring theme is the possibility that consuming the placenta has positive effects due to the placebo effect.
-Someone would encapsulate their placenta because they perceive multiple postpartum health benefits.
-These are benefits drawn from the media, friends, family, doulas, midwives, and even doctors.
-They expect a positive result is likely to skew results positively.
-Many people would argue that even if their experience of a better postpartum period results from the placebo effect, who cares?
+People would only encapsulate their placenta because they perceive multiple postpartum health benefits.
+These are benefits from the media, friends, family, doulas, midwives, and even doctors.
+The expectation of a positive result is likely to skew results positively.
+Many would argue that even if their experience of a better postpartum period results from the placebo effect, who cares?
 They are right.
-As long as a result is positive and has no negative consequences, it doesn’t matter.
+As long as the result is positive and has no negative consequences, it doesn’t matter.

 Micronutrients and Toxins

 One study examined 28 placentas and tested them to determine what minerals and nutrients they contained.
 The researchers tested for 14 trace minerals and elements.
 The amounts were small when looking at essential elements like zinc, iron, and selenium and didn’t come anywhere near the RDA.
-In looking at some potentially harmful substances like arsenic, lead, and mercury, they found all of these to be below established toxicity thresholds.
+In looking at potentially harmful substances like arsenic, lead, and mercury, they found these below-established toxicity thresholds.

 Balancing Out Hormones

 One of the most significant reported benefits of placenta encapsulation is balancing out hormones.
-Theoretically should help with the baby blues and postpartum depression.
+Theoretically, it should help with the baby blues and postpartum depression.
 Your hormone levels drop drastically following birth.
 If you have made it through your first trimester, you know firsthand how hormones can make your moods swing all over the place, and it is entirely out of your control.
 Combine this with sleep deprivation, the physical stress after having a baby, your body healing, breastfeeding challenges, and the stress of taking care of a newborn, and you have the perfect storm to be bummed out after birth.
 The postpartum period is quite an adjustment as you navigate being a new parent.
-Your body is healing if it is possible that consuming your placenta in some way could help that it is worth looking into.
+Your body is healing.
+If it is possible that consuming your placenta somehow could help, it is worth looking into.

-One group of researchers looked at whether encapsulated placenta contains hormones and if those hormones are in amounts significant enough to affect you.
+One group of researchers examined whether encapsulated placenta contains hormones and whether those hormones are significant enough to affect you.
 15 of the 17 hormones they tested for were present in all 28 samples.
-Keep in mind that this was tested on the encapsulated placenta, so they looked at whether these hormones were present after going through all of the treatments to dehydrate and process a placenta.
+Remember that this was tested on the encapsulated placenta, so they looked at whether these hormones were present after going through all the treatments to dehydrate and process a placenta.
 The conclusion was that because many factors affect hormone bioavailability and bioactivity, such as delivery method and interaction between hormones, it is difficult to say conclusively whether the values reported here could elicit physiological effects in women taking placenta capsules.
-Despite this limitation, while concentrations of many of the selected hormones are relatively low, mean concentrations of estradiol, progesterone, and allopregnanolone could potentially reach physiological effect thresholds, given the maximum 3300 mg/day intake guidelines of some encapsulation providers.
+Despite this limitation, while concentrations of many of the selected hormones are relatively low, mean concentrations of estradiol, progesterone, and allopregnanolone could potentially reach physiological effect thresholds, given some encapsulation providers’ maximum 3300 mg/day intake guidelines.